vivekjag1/TACompanion/README.md

 3. The percentage completed
 4. An extended description (view by unfolding accordion)
 5. The courses which are being applied to a particular requirement (view by unfolding accordion)

+Finally, TA Companion uses vercel CRON jobs to send an email reminder to log their ours to its users every friday at 12:00 AM.
+Users are fetched via Auth0 and all users will receive reminders

+<h2>Appendix - Running this project</h2>
+To run this project, use the command <code>npm run dev</code> and navigate to https://localhost:3000/ to view the result.
+Please contact me with any questions you may have.